-Everyone has a story, and this year those stories will be told in a big way at Downtown Film, with a full schedule of festival award-winning documentaries, interesting talk-backs, engaging workshops with filmmakers, and delicious food and drink from area restaurants and bars.
-On Saturday evening, as the sun goes down, the festival takes cinema under the stars for an after-dark film walkabout, with the top local videos from the American Portrait video categories projected onto the sides of Cookeville's landmark west side buildings.
+Everyone has a story, and this year those stories were told in a big way at Downtown Film, with a full schedule of festival award-winning documentaries, interesting talk-backs, engaging workshops with filmmakers, and delicious food and drink from area restaurants and bars.
+On Saturday evening, as the sun went down, the festival created a cinema under the stars for an after-dark film walkabout, with the top local videos from the American Portrait video categories projected onto the sides of Cookeville's landmark west side buildings.

 The Submission Portal is now CLOSED.
-The Downtown Film Festival is open to submissions from filmmakers around the world, and winners will receive an award and a direct pipeline to public media, with winning work shown on WCTE.
-Awards will be given in the following categories:
+The Downtown Film Festival was open to submissions from filmmakers around the world, and winners received an award and a direct pipeline to public media, with winning work shown on WCTE.
+Awards were given in the following categories:

 - The Stanger Award – Honoring and celebrating the best unfinished documentary

 - Young Filmmakers’ Award – Celebrating and honoring works submitted by filmmakers ages 14-19 years old